sphinx-notes/isso/_sources/index.rst.txt

 :id: (text)
     Specify a thread ID rather than use docname
+:title: (text)
+    Specify a thread title rather than use document title

 The comment box at the bottom is generated via the following source: